Water-Melon/Melang/docs/function.md

 }
 ```

-Here is a function named *plus*.
-It has two parameters named *a* and *b*.
-And its function is to calculate the sum of two parameters.
+Here is a function named `plus`.
+It has two parameters named `a` and `b`.
+And its function is to calculate the sum of these two parameters.